lluisgomez/script_identification/README.md

 1. "A fine-grained approach to scene text script identification" (Gomez & Karatzas) to appear in DAS 2016 workshop proceedings

-2. "Boosting patch-based scene text script identification with ensembles of conjoined networks" (Gomez, Nicolaou, and Karatzas) 2016 pre-rpint
+2. "Boosting patch-based scene text script identification with ensembles of conjoined networks" (Gomez, Nicolaou, and Karatzas) 2017 Pattern Recognition

 Each code project is selfcontained in its own directory (1) **UFL/** and (2) **ECN/**, and is totally independent of the other.
 They share a common github repository just because (2) is an evolution of (1).